gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 1. Using the `msg::reply_to()` function to get the identifier of the message for which the `handle_reply` function is called;
 2. Check that the message identifier is the same as the identifier of the message that was sent from the `handle()` function, in order to find out that the response came to that particular message;
-3. At the end a reply message is sent to the sender's address();
+3. At the end a reply message is sent to the sender's address().

 It is important to emphasize that calling `msg::reply()` inside the `handle_reply` function is not allowed.